Therapists in 20740

 Psychologist, PhD, SEP

-Hello, hey, welcome!
-My goal is to help people who have a sense of being ‘other’ feel more comfortable.
-Maybe you feel different because of your life experiences, your family, how you present to the world, how you process information, or a trauma you experienced.
-Maybe you feel stuck, or things don’t seem to go the way you think they should and you aren’t sure why.
-Whatever brings you to therapy, I will meet you with compassion for your pain, respect for how you got to your current situation, and a certainty that together we can help you make changes, feel better, and create the sort of life you want.
+Hello, welcome!
+Work with me to find a sense of comfort with who you are, identify what kind of life you seek, and help you navigate a path to get there.
+Maybe you struggle because of you how you present to the world, how you process information, or trauma you've experienced.
+Maybe you feel stuck and aren't sure why.
+Maybe you need to be really listened to and heard.
+Whatever brings you to therapy, I will meet you with compassion, respect, and a certainty that together we can help you make changes, feel better, and create the sort of life you want.

 Feeling like you are not living a life that is authentic to your sense of Self can leave you feeling like you are not living a life of purpose.
 "Who am I, or I am more than this, or I don't know who I am suppose to be" are words that can leave you feeling lost, empty, and full of fear.
 That fear can manifest in anger, abuse, violence and self-loathing.
 Through working with me, I can help you learn to love yourself, surrender negative thoughts and teach you how to get to your best Self.